|Graduating||Courses no earlier than|

-If a domestic prospective master’s student does not meet university minimum GPA requirement, the applicant may be admitted on a Prescribed Program (form available on Graduate School website).
+If a domestic prospective master’s student does not meet the University's minimum GPA requirement, the applicant may be admitted to a Prescribed Program (form available on the Graduate School website).
 This is a specified curriculum of courses consisting of either 9 credits in the first semester of admission or 12 credits over two consecutive semesters.
 The courses may be graduate level or undergraduate level (provided the minimum enrollment requirement of 3 graduate credits is met) and all courses must be completed with a “B” or better.
 Students on prescribed programs are ineligible to hold assistantships.
 International students are ineligible for prescribed programs.

 In addition to the academic criteria required by all students for admission to an advanced degree program, international applicants must have one of the following to be admitted into an advanced degree program:

 - A Test of English as a Foreign Language (TOEFL) score of at least 550 (paper version), 213 (computer version), or 79 (Internet version)

 - Students who have achieved a TOEFL score of at least 600 (paper version), 250 (computer version), or 100 (internet-based version) are exempt from Intensive English Language Center evaluation.

 - Students with a TOEFL score of 550 but less than 600 (paper version), 213 but less than 250 (computer version), or 79 but less than 100 (internet-based version) must report to the Intensive English Language Center for evaluation and appropriate placement in English language courses.